Julianna Peña stops Nunes, claims belt in UFC 269 shocker

 “It feels crazy,” Peña said.
 “I definitely expected to win, but the world is my oyster.”

-Peña had won just two of her four fights over the past 5 1/2 years, and the Spokane native got the title shot as one of the few legitimate 135-pound fighters that Nunes hasn’t already beaten.
+Peña had won just two of her four fights over the past 5 1/2 years, and the Spokane native who trains in Chicago got the title shot as one of the few legitimate 135-pound fighters that Nunes hadn’t already beaten.
+Peña didn’t fight for 30 months from 2017 to 2019 while giving birth to her daughter, but she won two of her three ensuing bouts to get this shot.

+“Julianna is a person who always believed in herself and believed that she could win this fight if she got it,” UFC President Dana White said.
+“You heard her for months leading up to this fight, and she did it.
+It’s one of the things that makes this sport so incredible.
+An upset like this, where you can’t believe it, it happens all the time here.”

 Nunes was fighting for only the third time in two years after making two featherweight defenses since her most recent defense of her bantamweight belt in December 2019.
 Few opponents had even given her a stiff challenge since her second victory over current flyweight champ Valentina Shevchenko by split decision in 2017.